thatstoasty/stump/README.md

 WIP Logger!
 Inspired by charmbracelet's log package and the Python structlog package.

+**THIS LIBRARY IS BROKEN FOR MOJO 24.4+ UNTIL Dict.popitem() is fixed: https://github.com/modularml/mojo/issues/2756**

 There are some things I'm ironing out around terminal color profile querying at compilation time.
 At the moment, the default styles assume a `TRUE_COLOR` enabled color profile.
 So, if your terminal only supports `ANSI` or `ANSI256`, try setting custom styles like in the `custom.mojo` example, or update the default profile in `stump/style.mojo` from `TRUE_COLOR` to `ANSI` or `ANSI256`.

 See the examples directory for examples on setting up custom processors, styling, message only/json/logfmt logging, and logging with the styling turned off!